Practice using Top-down design, formula calculations and formatted sequential file I/O.

 deviation is a measure of how much data values

 in a collection deviate from the average value.
 Your task is to write

-a C program which takes a data list in from a file and finds the
+an ANSI C program which takes a data list in from a file and finds the

 standard deviation of the data.